GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module4/README.md

 All of the test files for running the Julia code and comparing its timings to C

 ### scratchpt....
-Both of the scratch notebooks act as note keeping locations for all my major Julia learning.
+The three scratch notebooks act as note keeping locations for all my major Julia learning.

 ### mod2injulia.jl
 Exactly what it says.
 It is the Module 2 shortest distance script implemented in Julia, no multicore

+### gauss-seidel.jl
+Julia implementaiton of Gauss Seidel method, fairly simple.
+Based off of a mix of the Python book's implementation and also the Numerical methods of Scientific Computing  book I have.